-The population of Whittier overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Whittier, 24.21% have at least a bachelor's degree.
+The education level of Whittier citizens is a little higher than the average for US cities and towns: 24.21% of adults in Whittier have at least a bachelor's degree.

 The per capita income in Whittier in 2010 was $28,180, which is middle income relative to California, and upper middle income relative to the rest of the US.
 This equates to an annual income of $112,720 for a family of four.
 However, Whittier contains both very wealthy and poor people as well.

 Whittier is an extremely ethnically-diverse city.
 The people who call Whittier home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Whittier, accounting for 67.54% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Whittier residents report their race to be White, followed by Asian.
 Important ancestries of people in Whittier include English, Irish, Italian, and French .